-There are still several temples and heritage sites in Bhaktapur which has no evidence of its existence.
+There are still several temples and heritage sites in Bhaktapur which has no evidence of their existence.
 Yet, they are standing in front of us.
 But, its history is somewhere else.
 No one accurately knows about them.
 In those dusting and busts of the city, the erection of the Bhimsen temple also got faded.

 This two-floored rectangular pagoda, the temple of Lord Bhimsen is located right in front of the Dattatreya Temple within the premises of Dattatrya square.
 Plus, it was renovated lately in the year 2018.
 However, it is standing in its initial structure until now.
 As the name of the temple assumes, it is the temple of lord Bhimsen.